How to Declutter Your Digital Space

 Digital decluttering has become as essential as brushing your teeth twice a day.
 Especially now, given the plethora of apps, files, messages, and emails flooding our digital spaces.

 Our mental well-being and productivity can suffer great consequences unless we learn to keep our online spaces tidy and organized.
-Fragmented attention span, exhaustion, overwhelm and irritability are just some of the symptoms of a messy digital space.
+Fragmented attention span, exhaustion, stress, and irritability are just some of the symptoms of a messy digital space.

-Table of contents
+Table of Contents